mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 I assume a basic working knowledge of Kotlin and Vaadin.

-If you have no prior experience with Kotlin or Vaadin, you might get overwhelmed by the sheer amount of the new information.
-Therefore, I recommend to take it slow and get familiar with both Vaadin and Kotlin first.
+If you have no prior experience with Kotlin or Vaadin, you might get overwhelmed by the sheer amount of new information.
+Therefore, I recommend to take it slowly and get familiar with both Vaadin and Kotlin first:
 * To learn about Kotlin, consider the following materials:
   * [Official Kotlin Programming Language website](https://kotlinlang.org/)
   * [Kotlin Koans](https://kotlinlang.org/docs/tutorials/koans.html)